With hyperinflation looming and automation abolishing the source of profit, world socialism is becoming an absolute economic necessity (FAQs part 1)

 ➤ Bondholders will dump bonds and instead panic buy hard assets, especially precious metals, adding to the potential for hyperinflation.
 Central banks may be forced to purchase dumped bonds, sending national (public) debt ever-higher.

-➤ Capitalists also use high/hyperinflation in a crisis anyway to effectively reduce wages, debt and taxes, i.e. in order to centralise capital into fewer hands and rewiden profit margins.
+➤ Capitalists also use high/hyperinflation in a crisis anyway to effectively torch wages, debt and taxes, i.e. in order to centralise capital into fewer hands and rewiden profit margins.

 Automation is abolishing the source of profit?
 What?!